syncfusion/blazor-docs/src/common/installation/mac-installer/how-to-install.md

-# How to install Syncfusion Blazor Mac installer
+# Installing Syncfusion Blazor Mac installer

 The Syncfusion Blazor Mac installer allows you to create the Blazor application in Visual Studio for Mac with the Syncfusion Blazor components.